Guaranteed Best Mortgage Rates Ontario, From 3.99% 5 Years Fixed and 5.15% Variable

 Mortgage term recommendation summary:

 A shorter term fixed rate could lead to lower rates at the end of the term given an economic slowdown and lower market rates.
+However, given similar rates/pricing, a variable rate at this point may be better than a short term fixed as rates have started falling.

 Want expert mortgage advice and the best rates?